astronomer/docs/astro/cli/astro-organization-list.md

 hide_table_of_contents: true
 ---

-Manage your current Astro Organization.
+View a list of Organizations that you can access on Astro and their IDs.

 ## Usage

 Run `astro organization list` to view a list of Organizations that you can access on Astro and their IDs.
-Only the Organizations you have been invited to by a System Admin appear on this list.
+Only the Organizations you have been invited to by an Organization Owner appear on this list.

 ## Related Commands